peytoncordero/DRI25/html-css.md

 <a href="about.html">About</a>
 ```

-2. Add an absolute link to a website of your choosing.
-You can also use this link below, to the Graduate Center Digital Initiatives' CUNY Academic Commons page.
+2. Add an absolute link to a website address.
+You can use this link below, to the Graduate Center Digital Initiatives' CUNY Academic Commons page, or to any link of your choosing.

 ```html
 <a href="https://gcdi.commons.cuny.edu">Graduate Center Digital Initiatives</a>